Angelo-Pio/Inventory-Management-System-for-Research-Laboratories-at-Sapienza-University/student_doc.md

 1. As a lab manager, I want to create and edit material categories so that I can organize inventory items logically and make them easier to manage.
 2. As a lab manager, I want to add new materials (with details such as name, category, and stock level) so that all resources used in the lab are tracked in the system.
 3. As a lab manager, I want to set reorder thresholds for each material so that I receive alerts when stock levels fall below the defined minimum.
-4. As a lab manager, I want to assign specific materials to individual researchers or research groups so that responsibilities and access rights are clearly defined.
+4. As a lab manager, I want to assign materials to departments so that responsibilities and access rights are clearly defined.
 5. As a lab manager, I want to view and download periodic reports of material usage so that I can plan procurement and manage the laboratory budget more efficiently.
 6. As a lab manager, I want to receive notifications about material requests or reported damaged equipment so that I can take prompt action and avoid disruptions to research activities.
 7. As a researcher, I want to view a real-time list of available materials assigned to my department so that I know exactly what resources I can use for my projects.